loophp/flake-lock-update-workflow/README.md

   # Uncomment this to enable manuel triggering
   # workflow_dispatch:
   schedule:
-    - cron: '0 6 * * *' # Everyday at 6am, see https://crontab.guru/ for more examples
+    - cron: '0 0 * * 1' # Every Monday at midnight, see https://crontab.guru/ for more examples

 jobs:
   createPullRequest: